revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> By default MongoDB can handle 64k connections.
+> By default, MongoDB can handle 64k connections.
 But it can be changed by going into the configuration file of MongoDB.

 </details>